 When kidney stones get too large to pass through the urinary tract, they may cause

 severe pain and may block the flow of urine.
-This can cause infection.
+This can cause infection and problems

 There may be other reasons for your healthcare provider to advise lithotripsy.